scliubit/ElementaryFPGA/README.md

 ---
 For DigitalClock,

-1. Use xc7a35tcsg324-1
+1. Using xc7a35tcsg324-1

-2. Input clk is the 100MHz clock signal provided by the board,rst is a button.
+2. Input clk is a 100MHz clock signal provided by the board,rst is a button.

-3. Use 4 Seven-segment-display LED for output.
+3. Using 4 Seven-segment-display LED for output.

 4. Speed control:fre_div module.